celine-lz/wiki17/logs/wiki_log.md

     - Develop wiki: coding aspect
   - Content Designers
     - Weekly logging and report updates to wiki meetings
-    - Find opportunities for data visualization and report to the wiki meeting
+    - Find opportunities for data visualization and graphical elements and report to the wiki meeting
     - Attend weekly igem meetings
   - designer
     - Develop wiki mockup
-    -
+    - Develop graphical and data visualization elements
   - REMEMBER to always interact with everyone in the team
 - Github
   - Our repo: https://github.com/igemuoftATG/wiki17